carlonicora/RAW/jinx.md

 >
 > *Player*: I have an Athletics ability of 47 and I rolled a 17, for a total of 64...
 >
 > *Storyteller look at the players for a moment*: Groncon jumps from the collapsing bridge.
-Behind him the three  orcs realise too late the fate that awaits them.
+Behind him, the three orcs realise too late the fate that awaits them.
 With panic in their eyes, they try desperately to stop and run back, but it is too late and they fall in the chasm below.
-In the meantime Groncon, extending his arms, tries desperately to reach one of the window ledges. *Storyteller pauses for a moment, looking at his players* He stops just a few inches short from the wall... luckily for him, the ledges are just those few inches deep to allow him to barely hold himself to them.
+In the meantime, Groncon, extending his arms, tries desperately to reach one of the window ledges. *Storyteller pauses for a moment, looking at his players* He stops just a few inches short from the wall... luckily for him, the ledges are just those few inches deep to allow him to barely hold himself to them.
 Groncon *the storyteller turns to him* you hold yourself with your nails, and you hit the wall rather violently.
-Yet, after few seconds of fear, you realise you managed to escape the three orcs.
+Yet, after a few seconds of fear, you realise you managed to escape the three orcs.

 ### Campaigns